salvatore-lorenzo/quantum-palermo-home/content/authors/angelo-carollo/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Staff
+- Pst
 ---
-Angelo completed his PhD in quantum optics and quantum information in 2004 at Imperial College London, under the supervision of Vlatko Vedral.
-He has been a postdoctoral fellow in at the University of Cambridge under Artur Ekert and a Marie Curie fellow at the University of Innsbruck under Peter Zoller.
-After an experience in the financial industry in London, he joined the University of Palermo in 2010 as a research fellow where he is now Associate Professor.
+Angelo Carollo is Associate Professor of Physics in Theoretical Physics at the Department of Physics and Chemistry of the University of Palermo.
+His research activity ranges from quantum optics to quantum statistical physics, open quantum systems and metrology.
+Angelo completed his PhD in quantum optics and quantum information in 2004 at Imperial College London.
+He has been a postdoctoral fellow in at the University of Cambridge under and a Marie Curie fellow at the University of Innsbruck.
+After an experience in the financial industry in London, he joined the University of Palermo in 2010.
 His current research interests range from Hermitian and non-Hermitian topological properties in condensed matter and quantum optics,  quantum metrology, and equilibrium and non-equilibrium quantum statistical physics.
+He has given seminal contributions to the development of geometric information approaches in open quantum systems and quantum statistical phenomena and authored over 60 articles, attracting more than 2500 citations.